The French Connection (film): Production

-National General Pictures was originally set to produce the film but dropped it, and Richard Zanuck and David Brown offered to make it at Fox with a $1.5 million budget.
+National General Pictures was originally set to produce the film but dropped it, disliking the original script by Alex Jacobs.
+Richard Zanuck and David Brown offered to make it at Fox with a $1.5 million budget.
 The film came in $300,000 over budget, at $1.8 million.

 The overall atmosphere, character characterization and narrative style are largely influenced by the French film Le Samouraï (1967) by Jean-Pierre Melville.
 William Friedkin was also inspired by Alain Delon's performance, where he plays a solitary and methodical hitman, to shape the character of Popeye Doyle (Gene Hackman).

 In an audio commentary Friedkin recorded for the film's Collector's Edition DVD release, he says the film's documentary-like realism was the direct result of his having seen Costa-Gavras's Z. He describes Z's influence on The French Connection:

 After I saw Z, I realized how I could shoot The French Connection.
 Because he shot Z like a documentary, it was a fiction film but it was made like it was actually happening—like the camera didn't know what was gonna happen next.
 And that is an induced technique.
 It looks like he happened upon the scene and captured what was going on as you do in a documentary.
 My first films were documentaries too, so I understood what he was doing, but I never thought you could do that in a feature at that time until I saw Z.

 The film was among the earliest to show the World Trade Center: the completed North Tower and partially completed South Tower are seen in the background of scenes at the shipyard after Devereaux arrives in New York.